hypre-space/hypredrive/docs/usrman-src/interfaces_python.rst

 Python Interface
 ================

-The Python interface provides thin bindings to the hypredrive C library.
-It accepts solver options as Python dictionaries, YAML strings, or YAML files; assembles sparse matrices from CSR data or SciPy CSR matrices; runs the solve lifecycle; and returns the local solution as a NumPy array.
+The Python interface provides thin bindings to the `hypredrive` C library.
+It accepts solver options as Python dictionaries, YAML strings, or YAML files.
+The interface assembles sparse matrices from compressed sparse row (CSR) data or SciPy CSR matrices.
+It runs the solve lifecycle and returns the local solution as a NumPy array.

-The heavy lifting still happens in libHYPREDRV and HYPRE.
-The Python layer mainly handles input normalization, dtype checks, YAML conversion, and result extraction.
+libHYPREDRV and HYPRE perform the solver operations.
+The Python layer handles input normalization, data type checks, YAML conversion, and result extraction.

 Prerequisites
 -------------